-Female sexual dysfunction occurs when there is persistent and recurrent difficulty with sexual response, desire, orgasm, and pain that distresses a woman or strains her relationship with her partner.
-It doesn’t have to be caused by underlying disease; it can be secondary to stress, drug use, alcohol consumption, tobacco use, and relationship factors.
-Many women experience sexual dysfunction at some point in their life, and some throughout their life.
+Female sexual dysfunction occurs when there is persistent and recurrent difficulty with sexual response, desire, orgasm, or pain that distresses a woman or strains her relationship with her partner.
+Sexual dysfunction may be the result of an underlying condition or hormonal changes, however, it can also be secondary to stress, drug use, alcohol consumption, tobacco use, and relationship factors.
+Many women experience sexual dysfunction at some point in their lives, and some throughout their life.
 Sexual dysfunction can occur in certain or in all sexual situations.

 Women with low sexual desire disorder may report little or no interest in sex, an inability to respond to sexual stimuli, or feeling numbness despite having a good relationship with her partner.
 Their quality of life, sense of well-being, and interpersonal relationships can suffer because of this disorder.